ASCOMInitiative/alpyca/docs/source/introduction.rst

 that they are formalizing the operation of the non-blocking (asynchronous) methods in the standards documentation.
-This library manual includes additional information and clarification of the asynchronous methods which follows the formal specification changes as of July 2022.
-If there are any resulting changes to the inte3rface definitions, we will release an updated (compatible) library as soon as possible.
+This library manual includes additional information and clarification of the asynchronous methods which follows the formalization agreements as of July 2022.
+If there are any resulting changes to the interface definitions, we will release an updated (compatible) library as soon as possible.

 .. note::